 The court can make orders for support, maintenance, and education for children between 18 and 21, if they live with their parent and are mainly dependent on that parent for their maintenance.

 The court can also make these orders for 21 and 22-year-olds if they live with one of their parents.
 They must also be mainly dependent on that parent for their maintenance and be in school or college.1

 The Child Support Guidelines say the court can make support, maintenance and education orders for children over 18.
 But the court does not have to order support for children over 18.

 The Guidelines say that when a judge is thinking about an order for support for a child between 18 and 21, they must look at:

-- why the child is financially dependent on the parent;
+- why your child is mainly dependent on the Recipient;